 Paul L. Knox and Sallie A. Marston.
-2013.
-Human Geography: Places and Regions in a Global Context 6th Edition.
+2016.
+Human Geography: Places and Regions in a Global Context 7th Edition.
 Prentice Hall.

 - The text is required.
 I have ordered paperback copies for the university bookstore but you are free to purchase the book online in a variety of other formats such as an e-textbook or a rental copy.
-There are a number of used copies of the text available online, and these are significantly cheaper than the 'buy new' price. - Be sure you get the 6th edition. - Other readings for the course are indicated on the class schedule below and will be available on our class website. - My expectation is that you read the text in conjunction with the lectures, and not at the last minute before exams.
+There are a number of used copies of the text available online, and these are significantly cheaper than the 'buy new' price. - Be sure you get the 7th edition. - My expectation is that you read the text in conjunction with the lectures, and not at the last minute before exams.